Buffett sets sights on German companies

 "The bottom line is that the weak euro is naturally good for acquisitions," he said.
 "But the euro's exchange rate is not our primary motivation.
 We simply want to own more good companies in Germany - that's our goal."

-Asked about past rumours that Berkshire Hathaway was interested in buying German sweet maker Haribo and printing press manufacturer Heidelberger Druckmaschinen (HDDG.DE), he said: "Sometimes there are reports that we're interested even though it's not true.
+Asked about past rumours that Berkshire Hathaway was interested in buying German sweet maker Haribo and printing press manufacturer Heidelberger Druckmaschinen, he said: "Sometimes there are reports that we're interested even though it's not true.
 But if you can arrange a transaction, I'd pay you a fee."